 We accept cash, Visa, MasterCard, American Express or email transfers at the beginning or end of each session.

 ARE PSYCHOTHERAPY OR PSYCHOLOGY SERVICES COVERED BY OHIP?

 OHIP does not cover psychotherapy or counselling services.
 You may have third party or health benefits from your employer.
 At the end of each session, you will get a receipt which you send to your third party insurance.
-All of our work is performed in conjunction with a registered Ontario psychologist.
+Please contact your third party or health benefits from your employer to better understand your insurance policy and your coverage.
 Most third party insurance accept our receipts.
-Psychotherapy services are HST exempt.
-Please keep your receipts and use them on your income tax returns.
-Therapists at Family-Therapy are supervised by registered Ontario psychologists.

 For couples, we meet together as we explore your history and your concerns.
 Jointly we try to identify the negative interactive patterns that cause conflict in your relationship.
 We look for ways to diffuse the conflict and tension so we can open pathways to more positive communication and stronger connection with each other.

 When working with adolescents, there is not very much communication between the therapist and parents, as it’s important to build up trust and respect for your teen’s privacy.
 Youth may choose to invite you into their session.
 If we feel your youth is at risk we will notify you.
 We discuss boundaries and limitations to confidentially at the beginning of therapy with our teen clients.